COMMENTS

 Plectrypops lima (Valenciennes 1831) file or rasp; “the fish is like a rasp” (translation), referring to its coarsely ctenoid scales

-Plectrypops retrospinis (Guichenot 1853) retro, backward; spina, spine, referring to preopercle armed with three strong teeth curved forward (hence making name a misnomer)
+Plectrypops retrospinis (Guichenot 1843) retro, backward; spina, spine, referring to preopercle armed with three strong teeth curved forward (hence making name a misnomer) [often incorrectly dated to 1853 French translation of original Spanish text]

 Pristilepis Randall, Shimizu & Yamakawa 1982 pristis, saw; lepis, scale, referring to its coarsely ctenoid scales